Page BuilderUpdated 2026-04-19

 How WPLink Works with Bricks

-WPLink is specifically designed to handle Bricks Builder's JSON metadata architecture.
-When crawling a Bricks site, WPLink parses the _bricks_page_content_2 JSON field to extract content from all element types - Rich Text, Heading, Text, List, Card, and more.
-It understands Bricks' element hierarchy and structure, providing full semantic context for AI-powered link analysis.
-The AI then identifies linking opportunities across your Bricks-built content, suggesting specific anchor text and target pages.
-When you approve a suggestion, WPLink inserts the link directly into your Bricks JSON structure through the WordPress REST API, preserving all element settings and styles.
+WPLink supports Bricks Builder natively via the free WPLink Helper plugin (available on WordPress.org).
+Once the Helper plugin is installed on your site, WPLink reads the _bricks_page_content_2 JSON field to extract content from all element types - Rich Text, Heading, Text, List, Card, and more.
+It understands Bricks' element hierarchy for accurate semantic analysis.
+When you approve a link suggestion, WPLink writes the link directly into the Bricks JSON through the Helper plugin, preserving all element settings and styles.

 Alternative Approaches